-Trade policy is another area where a new administration might try to differentiate itself, Deal says.
+Trade policy is another area where the new administration might try to differentiate itself, Deal says.
 Biden has expressed a desire for normalized relationships with traditional U.S. trading partners, such as the European Union, Japan, and South Korea.
 However, China may prove a different case.
-Biden could find it politically difficult to roll back Trump’s tariff regime without first making demonstrable progress with Beijing, Deal argues.
+Biden may find it politically difficult to roll back Trump’s tariff regime without first making demonstrable progress with Beijing, Deal argues.

 Capital Market Implications

 For equity investors, the election is unlikely to change the wide variation in returns—especially between growth and value—that as grown over the past year.
 However, much depends on the course of the pandemic.
-Further progress toward a vaccine and stronger economic growth could benefit cyclical sectors such as energy, Linehan says.
+Further vaccine progress and stronger economic growth could benefit cyclical sectors such as energy, Linehan says.

 In U.S. credit markets, low interest rates, declining default rates, and Fed support are likely to remain positive factors.
 However, longer-term Treasury yields could drift higher in early 2021 if the economic recovery accelerates.
 This could produce capital losses on longer-term maturities, Vaselkiv says.
 He suggests that investors may want to consider high yield bonds and floating rate bank loans, which have prices that are less sensitive to changes in interest rates.

 Tax-exempt state and local municipal bonds also appear to offer attractive opportunities for individual investors, especially those in the top federal tax bracket.
 Most issuers remain in good fiscal shape despite the pandemic, Vaselkiv notes.
 Meanwhile, the hunt for higher yields has drawn nontraditional investors into the market, boosting demand for taxable muni securities, such as those issued by local municipalities.